KDE/documentation-develop-kde-org/content/docs/getting-started/building/containers-distrobox/index.md

 Inside the container you will now have access to development packages like git, CMake, KDE frameworks libraries and other such things.

-Follow the [tutorial for setting up kdesrc-build]({{< ref "kdesrc-build-setup" >}}), including the installation commands that require `sudo`, and the experience should be the same as if you were following the kdesrc-build tutorial in a non-immutable Linux distribution.
+Follow the [tutorial for setting up kde-builder]({{< ref "kde-builder-setup" >}}) and the experience should be the same as if you were following the kde-builder tutorial in a non-immutable Linux distribution.

-Whenever you want to get back to developing with kdesrc-build inside the container, remember to use the above `distrobox enter <containername>` command to enter the container before building or running the application.
+Whenever you want to get back to developing with kde-builder inside the container, remember to use the above `distrobox enter <containername>` command to enter the container *before* building or running the application.

-From this point on, the kdesrc-build tutorial should be followed instead.
+From this point on, the [kde-builder tutorial]({{< ref "kde-builder-setup" >}}) should be followed instead.

-Note that the container size will stay relatively tiny, but kdesrc-build will require as much disk space as necessary to build the software you specify and all its dependencies.
+Note that the container size will stay relatively tiny, but kde-builder will require as much disk space as necessary to build the software you specify and all its dependencies.

 ## Building KDE software with distrobox + manual compilation {#with-cmake}

-In certain cases you may find kdesrc-build to be overkill for what you want to do, for example if you just intend on working on a specific desktop application.
+In certain cases you may find [kde-builder]({{< ref "kde-builder-setup" >}}) to be overkill for what you want to do, for example if you just intend on working on a specific desktop application.
 You might otherwise be restricted by storage space and cannot afford to compile dozens of projects just to build the one project you want.

-While containers also require a significant amount of storage, they often require much less than kdesrc-build.
+While containers also require a significant amount of storage, they often require much less than kde-builder.

 ### For non-bleeding edge software